 Disconnect Between What Donors Want to See and What They Do See

 When the researchers asked why these donors picked a particular charity, they found that donors wanted to see two things:

 - The charity's mission, goals, objectives, and work.

-Shockingly, only 43% of the 23 sites tested provided information about any of those things.
-Moreover, only 4% of the nonprofit websites explained how they use a giver's donation.
+Shockingly, only 43 percent of the 23 sites tested provided information about any of those things.
+Moreover, only 4 percent of the nonprofit websites explained how they use a giver's donation.

 The study found that donors want to give to organizations that share their ideals and values.
 However, when choosing among charities that, say, help alleviate poverty around the world, donors want to know HOW the organization does that.

 The study found that certain factors were "donation-killers."For instance:

 - Nearly half (47 percent) of the usability problems had to do with navigation that was unintuitive and hard to follow.
 Surprisingly, 17 percent of the sites made it hard for users to find even where to donate.